stilvoid/microservices-workshop/slides/slides.md

 2. Redeem your voucher

 3. Create an EC2
+    * t2.small instance
     * Ubuntu
+    * Assign a public IP
+    * Allocate 100GB of storage
+    * Add a security policy to allow ports 8000-9000
     * Be sure to save your ssh key
     * Take a note of the IP address